melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-21-documenting-restapis.md

 However, creating documentation isn't something that most developers enjoy doing of have the luxury of time to do.
 Creating and Maintaining documentation takes time and effort.
 As such I set out to find the best way of Automatize API Documentation to make this a more manageable process.
 There are a number of tools and frameworks which can help: each comes with its own set of pro's and cons.

+????
+If you happen to do contract first, I can tell you it is not a pleasant experience to write the YAML yourself for non-trivial APIs even with the swagger editor. ???

 [Swagger](https://swagger.io/) is one of these.
-Although widely used and well known, like [Andy Wilkinson](https://spring.io/team/awilkinson) explains in his [presentation](https://2015.event.springone2gx.com/schedule/sessions/documenting_restful_apis.html) at the Washington DC, at SpringOne2GX conference or how [Carlos Barragan](https://blog.novatec-gmbh.de/the-problems-with-swagger/) details in this blog post it comes with its own pro’s and cons.
+Although widely used and well known, like [Andy Wilkinson](https://spring.io/team/awilkinson) explains in his [presentation](https://www.youtube.com/watch?v=k5ncCJBarRI) at the Washington DC, at SpringOne2GX conference or how [Carlos Barragan](https://blog.novatec-gmbh.de/the-problems-with-swagger/) details in this blog post it comes with its own pro’s and cons.
 Which include:

 * __Annotation Hell__

 	Swagger requires you to add many annotations to your code base.
 These Swagger annotations pollute the code and make it very difficult to read and maintain.
+You end up having more annotations than actual code... have a look below.

 	```java
 	@Produces( { MediaType.APPLICATION_JSON } )